FH Canada

 OVERVIEW

-Founded in 1988, Food for the Hungry Canada (FH Canada) is part of the global Food for the Hungry network, dedicated to ending poverty one community at a time.
-FH Global is a network of Christian charities working to address poverty in more than 20 countries.
-Food for the Hungry Canada works directly with low-income communities to help them “graduate from poverty”, or become self-sufficient within ten years of partnering with the charity.
-FHC works with 85 communities across Bangladesh, Burundi, Cambodia, Ethiopia, Guatemala, Rwanda, and Uganda.
+Founded in 1988, Food for the Hungry Canada (FH Canada or FHC) is a Christian charity that aims to end poverty.
+FH Canada works directly with low-income communities to help them “graduate from poverty” or become self-sufficient within ten years of partnering with the charity.
+FHC works with 90 communities across Bangladesh, Burundi, Cambodia, Ethiopia, Guatemala, Rwanda, and Uganda.
+In each country, its projects focus on health, education, livelihoods, and leadership.
+In F2022, FH Canada spent 94% of program costs on international programs, 3% on Canadian programs, and 3% on public awareness and education.
+It did not provide a spending breakdown within its international programs.

 My anchor